On this page

 value

-The value object is where you specify the result of the send OTP operation.
+The value object specifies the result of the Send OTP operation and includes the following properties:

 Property Description Data Type